csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 页码，47/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...
+2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 Suppose we only need to flip a coin; thus, we must generate a 0 or 1 randomly.
 One way to do this is to examine the system clock.
 The clock might record time as an integer that counts the number

-of seconds since January 1, 1970.\* We could then use the lowest bit.
+of seconds since January 1, 1970.* We could then use the lowest bit.
 The problem is that this does not work well if a sequence of random numbers is needed.
 One second is a long time, and the clock might not change at all while the program is running.
 Even if the time were recorded in units of microseconds, if the program were running by itself the sequence of numbers that would be generated would be far from random, since the time between calls to the generator would be essentially identical on every program invocation.
 We see, then, that what is really needed is a

 sequence of random numbers.ç These numbers should appear independent.
 If a coin is flipped and heads appears, the next coin flip should still be equally likely to come up heads or tails.

-\*UNIX does this.
+*UNIX does this.

 çWe will use random in place of pseudorandom in the rest of this section.